Learning to Dance in the Rain

 After God talked to him, he told his captors, “And now I urge you to take heart, for there will be no loss of life among you, but only of the ship.
 For there stood by me this night an angel of the God to whom I belong and whom I serve, saying, ‘Do not be afraid, Paul; you must be brought before Caesar; and indeed God has granted you all those who sail with you.’
 Therefore take heart, men, for I believe God that it will be just as it was told me.
 However, we must run aground on a certain island.”

 So Paul escaped the storm, (Oh, good) but then he was shipwrecked.
-(Oh, bad) What did he do?
+(Uh oh, bad) What did he do?
 He got to work.
 (Oh, good.)
 But because of his work he got bit by a poisonous snake.
-(Oh, bad.)
+(Uh oh, bad.)
 But because of his bite, he got a miracle.
-(Now we’re back to good again.)
+(Now we’re back to good again, and with God, our stories always end with good.)

 Here’s the story in Acts 27.
 “When Paul had gathered a bundle of sticks and laid them on the fire, a viper came out because of the heat, and fastened on his hand.
 So when the natives saw the creature hanging from his hand, they said to one another, ‘No doubt this man is a murderer, whom, though he has escaped the sea, yet justice does not allow to live.’
 But he shook off the creature into the fire and suffered no harm.